phoe/articles/2022-xx-xx-static-let/static-let.md

 >
 >                -- Pitman's Two-Bit Rule

-We need a report for that condition, and a report for the `CONTINUE` restart that will need to be established around it.
-Let's start with a useful helper that we'll use in both of them.
+We need a report for our condition, and a report for the `CONTINUE` restart that will need to be established around it.
+Let's start with a useful helper function that we'll use in both of them.

 ```lisp
 (defun report-static-binding-flush-error-substring (condition)